-Graphic Design and Video Editing
+Graphic Design

-0.50 credit | Web Page Design
+Web Page Design

 This course is designed to give students an understanding of and practical application of Adobe Photoshop, Illustrator, InDesign, and Premiere Pro.
 Adobe is one of the most powerful layout programs for professional desktop publishers and graphic designers.
 This is the process of creating documents that look like a professionally designed and printed product, which includes inserting: photos, graphics and line drawings for the text copy.
 Students will produce and will be assessed on many projects that include creating an original layout for a newsletter, catalogue, logos, and brochures as well as designing and crafting effective promotional pieces, publications and digital art.